andpdw/CS260-Startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Make the basic webpages
-- **CSS** - Used to style the data so that it will be displayed in a good way, moving photos or videos to fit as needed
+- **CSS** - Styled the page, set a color scheme, and made it look nice.
 - **React** - Used to help users login as well as helping display the photos and videos and tables of data
 - **Service** - Used to help with loginging as well as storing messages sent, and saving who data from the camera
 - **DB/Login** - Database of who entered and when as well as unknown users